iesahin/xvc/book/src/ref/xvc-pipeline-delete.md

 Usage: xvc pipeline delete --name <NAME>

 Options:
-  -n, --name <NAME>  Name of the pipeline to be deleted -h, --help         Print help information
+  -n, --name <NAME>  Name or GUID of the pipeline to be deleted -h, --help         Print help

 ```